knative/docs/serving/samples/guestbook-redis-go/README.md

 knative-ingressgateway   LoadBalancer   10.23.247.74   35.203.155.229   80:32380/TCP,443:32390/TCP,32400:32400/TCP   2d
 ```

-Once the `ADDRESS` gets assigned to the cluster, you can run:
+Once the `EXTERNAL-IP` gets assigned to the cluster, you can run:

 ```shell
 # Put the host name into an environment variable.